nanobox-io/nanobox-docs/source/production-management/app-logs.html.md

 ---
-title: Log Management
+title: App Logs
 ---

-When using Nanobox, application logs are available both in your dashboard and from the [Nanobox CLI](/cli/).
+Logs for apps deployed with Nanobox are available in your dashboard.

 ## Unified Log Stream
 All application logs are aggregated and streamed in a unified log stream.
 This allows all logs to be viewed in one place.
 Everything output to stdout and stderr as well as "log_watch'd" files are included in the log stream.
 For more information read through the [Application Logs doc](/app-config/app-logs/).